 This 10 m/pixel resolution mosaic of Jezero Crater was created from images taken by the Mars Reconnaissance Orbiter Context Camera (CTX).
 (Click on the image for a full-resolution view.)

 Jezero crater is 45 kilometers in diameter.
-The Mars 2020 landing site will be on the flat floor of the crater, just east of a dramatic ancient river delta.
+The Perseverance rover landing site will be on the flat floor of the crater, just east of a dramatic ancient river delta.

 And here is a magnificent flyover video that used Mars Reconnaissance Orbiter data: